commonmark/cmark/benchmarks.md

 time is the *difference* between the time to run the program with the benchmark input and the time to run it with no input.
 (This procedure ensures that implementations in dynamic languages are not penalized by startup time.)
-Amedian of ten runs is taken.
+A median of ten runs is taken.
 The process is reniced to a high priority so that the system doesn't interrupt runs.